input-output-hk/cardano-engineering-handbook/haskell/ghc-version-policy.md

 ## How does the next major version change?

-IOHK technical leadership will decide when to adopt new versions of GHC.
+Cardano technical leadership will decide when to adopt new versions of GHC.
 This decision may be made on the basis of:

 - Maturity of the release
 - Bugs which block upgrading